-The rate-sensor scaling selector adjusts the output scaling applied to the rate-sensor values in the standard and extended data-packets.
-Additionally, this setting affects the limits that control the sensor over-range bit in the diagnostic status register (Table 11); if the system undergoes motion that exceeds this limit, the over-range bit is set.
-The default scaling is 125.0°/sec; to change the scaling to 62.5°/sec, the master sends 0xB901.
+The rate-sensor scaling selector adjusts the output scaling applied to the rate-sensor values6 in registers 0x04 through 0x08 as well as the values in the standard data-packet (scaling in the other data-packets are not affected).
+Additionally, this setting affects the limits that control the sensor over-range bit in the diagnostic status register (Table 9); if the system undergoes motion that exceeds this limit, the over-range bit is set.
+The default scaling is 125.0°/sec; to change the scaling to 62.5° /sec, the master sends 0xB901.

-The rate sensor dynamic range selection maps to a bit-weight scale factor as defined in Table 17.
+The rate sensor dynamic range selection maps to a bit-weight scale factor as defined in Table 14.